Transfer Application Checklist

 - Link the SRAR to your application and submit the SRAR.
 You will need to link your SRAR to your Coalition Application by selecting 'Link Application' in the 'Add Coalition ID' box on the SRAR 'Home' tab.
 Once selected, enter your Coalition Application ID Number (found in the Profile section in Coalition), and select 'Enter'.
 You will need to verify the link via email.
-A green checkmark in the link box on the SRAR homepage will then confirm the successful link.
+A green checkmark in the link box on the SRAR Home tab will then confirm the successful link.
+If you have applied previously and are using the same Coalition Profile and SRAR, please delete the previous link and complete the linking process again to ensure the link is activated for this submission.
 Once all required sections are complete, the SRAR must be formally submitted from the 'Review/Submit' tab.
 To make changes to a submitted SRAR, you must access the portal again, unlock, edit, and resubmit the SRAR.
 NOTE: All final grades through the Fall term, as well as any planned/in-progress coursework for the Spring or Summer term, must be included in the SRAR as this information is required in the application review process.
-If you submit an SRAR prior to earning Fall term grades or knowing your Spring/Summer schedule, you must update and resubmit your SRAR with this information once it is available.
+If you submit an SRAR prior to earning Fall term grades or knowing your Spring/Summer schedule, you must update and resubmit the SRAR with this information once it is available.

 - Letters of Recommendation are not part of the Virginia Tech application review process and will not be considered.